How long do veneers take from start to finish?

-The Average Timeline of Porcelain Veneers On average, the process of porcelain veneers from consultation to final placement takes about 3 weeks.
-After your initial consultation, your temporary veneers will be performed in our cosmetic laboratory.
-An impression of your teeth is sent to a dental laboratory where a ceramist will make the veneers.
-Veneers are specially designed for each patient, so a perfect fit is achieved.
+Getting dental veneers is a great way to improve the look of your smile without having to endure the pain of braces.
+On average, the process of porcelain veneers from consultation to final placement takes about 3 weeks.
+After your initial consultation, your temporary veneers will be made in a dental laboratory.
+An impression of your teeth is sent to a ceramist who will create the veneers, which are custom-made for each patient.

 The construction process usually takes two weeks.
 Placing dental veneers generally requires three to four visits to the dentist.
 You still have to care for your veneers like natural teeth with good brushing, flossing, and regular dental cleanings.
 If you want to whiten or whiten your teeth that are not covered with veneers, you will want to do so before placing the dental veneers, since once they are installed you cannot alter the color or tone of the porcelain or composite material.